Assignment 2: Multi-Agent Interaction

 3 |

-- 2 points: Personas are present but lack some depth or detail, or fewer than five personas were submitted.
+- 2 points: The analysis is present but lacks some depth or detail, or fewer simulation runs were analyzed than required.

-- 1 point: Some personas are incomplete, too brief, or missing key details.
+- 1 point: The analysis is incomplete, too brief, or missing key details about the simulation outcomes.

-- 0 points: Persona descriptions are missing or extremely incomplete.
+- 0 points: The analysis is missing or extremely incomplete.

 |